We study how humans alter ecosystems, whether these alterations will feed back to further impact global change, and what this means for humans.

 We combine quantitative modeling and experimental methods to address these complex questions, with a focus on identifying the mechanisms underlying ecosystem processes.

-The effects of anthropogenic changes are widespread and diverse, so we work in a variety of environments including grasslands, forests and agriculture.
+Human impacts on ecosystems are widespread and diverse, so we work in a variety of environments including grasslands, forests and agriculture.

 Updates and News